Masami Kobayashi: World War II

 Shortly before the attack on Pearl Harbor, Kobayashi was the commander of the Osaka Guard District.
 He remained in that position until March 1943 and despite having more combat experience than many of his colleagues, was assigned to personnel recruitment, munitions production, and general bureaucratic duties.
 It was not until after the tide of the war started to change that Kobayashi was permitted to return to combat status with his appointment to command the IJN 4th Fleet on 1 April 1943.
 The IJN 4th Fleet was responsible for the defense of the South Pacific, although its responsibilities overlapped, and often conflicted with the IJN 2nd Fleet, IJN 6th Fleet, and the Combined Fleet.

 In November 1943, the Allies were victorious at the Battle of Tarawa and Battle of Makin in the Gilbert Islands, and in early February 1944 seized critically strategic positions in the Marshall Islands with the Battle of Kwajalein and the capture of Roi-Namur.
-Realizing that the major Japanese naval base in the South Pacific at Truk was endangered, Kobayashi ordered the naval assets there transferred to Palau.
-However, before the transfer could be complete, the United States launched Operation Hailstone, sinking a large number of Japanese warships and transports.
+Realizing that the major Japanese naval base in the South Pacific at Truk was endangered, Kobayashi ordered the naval assets there withdrawn to Palau, with Japanese surface warships being sent first, including carriers, battleships, and heavy cruisers.
+However, before the transfer could be complete, the United States launched Operation Hailstone, sinking a large number of Japanese ships, mostly smaller warships (light cruisers, destroyers, auxiliary cruisers) and merchant ships (which significantly crippled logistics and contributed to the isolation of Truk).
 The Imperial Japanese Navy General Staff blamed Kobayashi for the defeat and relieved him of his command two days later.
 On 30 May 1944, Kobayashi was forced from active service and on 31 May 1944, he went into the reserves.

-After the surrender of Japan, Kobayashi was detained at Sugamo Prison in Tokyo by the SCAP authorities, and charged with command responsibility for the war crimes perpetrated by Admiral Shigematsu Sakaibara in the "Wake Island Massacre".
+After the surrender of Japan, Kobayashi was detained at Sugamo Prison in Tokyo by the SCAP authorities, and charged with command responsibility for the war crimes perpetrated by one of his subordinates, Rear Admiral Shigematsu Sakaibara in the "Wake Island Massacre".
 His case never came to trial, and he was released from Sugamo Prison in 1952.

 In the post-war period, Kobayashi served as an advisor and instructor for the Japan Maritime Self-Defense Force.